audiobookshelf/audiobookshelf-web/README.md

 This is a static [Nuxt.js](https://nuxtjs.org/) site using [TailwindCss](https://tailwindcss.com/) for styling and [PrismJs](https://prismjs.com/) for syntax highlighting.

-To contribute to this website, clone the repository and open it:
+To contribute to this website, make a fork and open a Pull Request. :)

+To run the website locally, clone the repository and use the following commands:

 Required: